boksman/matching-engine/README.md

 ## Performance Characteristics by Scenario
 - Determine if AddOrderRequest results in a match
-  O(n) - Linear evaluation of one half the book
+  - O(n)  - Linear evaluation of one half the book is the most significant operation
-- Removing filled orders from the resting order book O(n) - Linear evaluation of one half the book
+- Removing filled orders from the resting order book
+  - Runtime complexity is O(log(n)) for removing from half the book
-- Removing a cancelled order: Runtime complexity is O(log(n)) for the removal of object from a particular side of the book.
+- Removing a cancelled order:
+  - Runtime complexity is O(log(n)) for the removal of object from a particular side of the book.